St. Matthias Episcopal Church, Waukesha

 Find us on Social Media

-"Every Sunday at ordinary Episcopal churches, something extraordinary takes place.
+"Every Sunday at 'ordinary' ... churches, something extraordinary takes place.
 In a society in which tables of hospitality are mostly closed off to strangers, a public feast is held.
 You don’t need to buy a ticket to this meal.
 Not everyone necessarily knows each other; not everyone gets along perfectly, but they come together nonetheless.
 The food is simple stuff— bread and wine—about to become something more than itself.
 As the story is told and songs are sung, a change takes place.
 Hearts are lifted.
 The brokenness in the lives of each of the participants, and the brokenness of the world, is brought into focus.
 Healing begins to pour through it.
 Lives turned inward are opened outward.
 In the midst of the messiness and richness of this meal is the presence of Jesus, felt and known through the Spirit, tasted in the bread and wine, inviting us and the whole of the world into community with God."

 - Zscheile, Dwight J. (2012-05-01).
 People of the Way: Renewing Episcopal Identity (Kindle Locations 824-830).
 Church Publishing Inc..
-Kindle Edition.
+Kindle Edition. |

 What is it like?

-What's going to happen when I visit?
+I'm not churchy!!!What's going to happen when I visit?

-I'm from another Christian Tradition!
+I'm from another Christian Tradition!What is St Matthias Like?

-What is the Episcopal Church like?
+More about the Episcopal Church

 Visit How2charist to learn more about Episcopal Worship